 Setting up proper guidelines for eligibility and selection of award recipients is the next important step.

-Hence, HR needs to work closely with the committee to ensure that sufficient opportunities exist for all employees to receive recognition.
+Hence, HR needs to work closely with the committee to ensure there are sufficient opportunities for all employees to receive recognition.

 Rewards can be categorized in different ways to ensure fair opportunities for employees across all organizational levels.